-The ICT segment has been and continues to be the major contributor to our Group's operations, contributing RM22.07 million or 59.7% of the Group's revenue in FY 2017.
-However compared to RM25.48 million achieved in FY 2016, this revenue showed a drop by 13.4%.
-As a result of the lower sales, the ICT segment recorded higher loss after tax of RM1.63 million as compared to loss of RM1.00 million in the preceding year.
+The ICT segment has been and continues to be the key contributor to our Group's operations, contributing RM40.98 million or 77.5% of the Group's revenue in FYE 2018.
+The revenue reported of RM40.98 million represents an increase of 85.7% as compared to RM22.07 million recorded in preceding financial year.
+With higher sales achieved, the ICT segment reported profit after tax of RM0.80 million as compared to a net loss of RM1.63 million in the preceding year.
+The overall improved performance was attributed to higher sales volume of new car models fitted with our Telematics products and corresponding increase in sales of automotive related accessories.